Shivansh2407/SUSE-Cloud-Native-Foundations-Scholarship/README.md

  &#9744; Means that the particular Chapter is not started yet 👍 <br>
  &#9746; Means that the particular Chapter is under progress 👨‍💻 <br>
  &#9745; Means that the particular Chapter is completed 🎉

+## Tools Checklist
+Make sure you have setup all the required tools to get started with this course as listed [here](https://github.com/Shivansh2407/SUSE-Cloud-Native-Foundations-Scholarship/blob/main/Tools.md).

  ## Want to Contribute?
  Fork the repo and send PRs.